martinmaly21/AutoSpoto-Website/README.md

 # AutoSpoto

-The landing page for [AutoSpoto](https://github.com/martinmaly21/AutoSpoto), a macOS app to connect your iMessage chats to Spotify playlists.
+The landing page for [AutoSpoto](https://github.com/martinmaly21/AutoSpoto), a macOS app to connect your iMessage chats to Spotify playlists

 ## Installation
 1.